Maintenance and tips

 If you want to grow something new, you can reuse the growing medium.
 Since it is sterile and inert, it doesn’t degrade over time.
 The only thing you need to consider is that it needs to be clean from nutrients and old roots before you grow something new in it.

 Clean it by first manually removing all roots, then pour boiling water or bleach through it.
-Make sure to also rinse it with cold water after this is done.
+You can also sterilize it in the oven at 200º C (392º F) for 15 minutes.
+Make sure that the growing medium is moist, rinsed and cool before growing in it.

 You can also buy extra growing medium here.